Sand, Gravel & Crushed Rock

 Does every quarry wash their sand and gravel?

-Not every quarry produces to our high standards.
+Not every quarry produces to these high standards.
 Some quarries only rinse their products by means of a spray bars on a screen.
-This is nowhere near as effective as a scrubber-mill as it doesn't break up any lumps, meaning they will come out amongst the aggregate and also, unless they then process the sand correctly, all the silt and clay that is rinsed off the stones just ends up in the sand.
+This is nowhere near as effective as a scrubber-mill as it doesn't break up any lumps, meaning they will come out amongst the aggregate and also, unless they then process the sand correctly, all the silt and clay that is rinsed off the stones ends up in the sand.

 Also available at Howe of Byth is washed building sand, Type 1 sub-base and hardcore imported from our other quarries.